Tushar-bioinfo/learning-bioinformatics/_posts/2024-07-01-boston-housing_preprocessing.md

 ---
-title: "Hands-On with Linear Regression: Boston Housing Edition"
+title: "Predicting Boston Housing Prices"
-layout: post
 date: 2024-07-01
+categories: [Machine Learning]
+tags: [regression, boston, sklearn]
+math: true
 ---
 > **Note:** This project was part of my learning journey, not a tutorial.

 The Boston Housing dataset is one of the classic beginner projects in machine learning.
 I worked on this as part of my learning journey and wanted to share a few key steps that I personally found interesting or worth paying attention to.